Dolphin Reef (film): Themes

-Through the antics of Echo, the movie asserts that children should listen to their parents.
-Producer Roy Conli said that "it was clear that the way that a mother and young dolphin react is that the mother is truly the supervisor and is responsible, post weaning, to bring a male or female young dolphin to maturity."
+Through the antics of Echo, the film asserts that children should listen to their parents.
+Producer Roy Conli said that "it was clear that the way that a mother and young dolphin react is that the mother is truly the supervisor and is responsible, post weaning, to bring a male or female young dolphin to maturity".

 The film also promotes conservation of the reefs.
 Its "making-of" documentary, Diving with Dolphins, revealed that in the three years of production of the film, one-third of the reef used on location died.
-Despite this, Scholey said, "If the young people can fall in love with the ocean and its creatures, the oceans have a hope.
-That’s why I make these films.
-That’s the goal.”
+Despite this, Scholey said: "If the young people can fall in love with the ocean and its creatures, the oceans have a hope.
+That's why I make these films.
+That's the goal".

 Development

 Owen Wilson was slated to be the original narrator, before the job went to Natalie Portman.
 Disneynature had invited her to a screening of one of their previous projects, back when Portman was living in Paris, and she brought her child along for the viewing.
 At the event, she expressed a desire to voice one of their documentaries in the future.
 In her 20s, she learned to scuba dive with dolphins (off the coast of Eilat, Israel, situated on the Red Sea) and was excited to join the cast.
 Keith Scholey is the director, who also directed Disneynature's Bears, and Roy Conli is its producer.

 It required research to find a dolphin pod that would allow humans to film.
 The featured pod is in the Red Sea.